Android (Native)

 }

-AppnomixCSDK.isAccessibilityServiceEnabled-> returnstrueif the service is enabledAppnomixCSDK.goToToAccessibilitySettings-> takes the user to the OS Accesibility Settings, directly where the needed permission, without needing to launch the onboarding flow.
+AppnomixCSDK.isAccessibilityServiceEnabled→ returnstrueif the service is enabledAppnomixCSDK.goToAccessibilitySettings→ navigates the user directly to the OS Accessibility Settings, bypassing the onboarding flow.

 What's next

-If the integration is successful and the user has granted Accessibility Permission, then upon visiting a website in the Chrome browser where the SDK identifies valid deals and can interact with the HTML selectors, the user may see the following elements appear on their screen.
+After a successful integration and once the user grants Accessibility Permission, visiting a website in Chrome where the SDK identifies valid deals will display the following elements on screen:

 Event Tracking